Finding Your Online Doctorate in Education (EdD) Program

 Learning Outcomes for the Online EdD

-EdD programs online vary in course offerings and graduation requirements, but they all have specific learning goals that students must demonstrate mastery of in order to graduate.
-Learning outcomes form the foundation of any educational program.
-Learning outcomes are the mission statement of the EdD program and should be clearly stated by whatever EdD program you choose.
+Online EdD programs may differ in their course offerings and graduation requirements, but they all share specific learning objectives that students must achieve in order to graduate.
+Learning outcomes serve as the cornerstone of any educational program and should be clearly stated by the EdD program you choose.
+These learning outcomes represent the program’s mission statement and outline the knowledge, skills, and abilities that students must master to earn their degree.
 Here’s an example of the learning outcomes you should expect to take away from your doctorate program in education.

 1